r-fairhurst/MeetnSleep/README.md

 ```

 #### NOTE:
-If neccesary create a python virtual environment to install the required packages.
+If necessary, create a Python virtual environment to install the required packages.

 ```bash
 python -m venv "venv"
 ```

-Then activate the virtual environment
+Then activate the virtual environment:

 ```bash
 source venv/bin/activate